interlay/interlay.github.io/docs/vault/installation.md

 Once your bitcoin node is running, you can use `nmap -p 8332 127.0.0.1` to verify that the RPC port is open.

-#### [Optional] Running a pruned node
+#### [Optional] Reducing Storage Usage: Running a Pruned Node

 We support pruned node operation, which _significantly_ reduces disk space requirements.
 The parameter to the `-prune` argument is denoted in MiB, with 550 being the minimum value, meaning that the bitcoin node will use about 0.6GiB rather than 400+GiB (on mainnet).

-(Note that the full blockchain still needs to be downloaded the first time the node is synced.)
+The Bitcoin node will still need download the 400+GiB of data the first time the node is synced, but will delete any data above 550MiB.
+This reduces the required disk space to just 500MiB for the Bitcoin node at all times.

 To support this, an external electrs server is used to query for transactions; if you do not wish to rely on this, skip this section and run a full node.